MarcFrankfurt/Bioweb3D/README.md

 ## 2.)
 Start [bioWeb3D](http://www.ebi.ac.uk/~jbpettit/bioWeb3D/) java software in (this) browser window

-**2.1) Load the arrest-dataset.jason file into the software** You get to see a grey mountain of data points (connected are arrest figures of one same year comprising all different age groups)
+**2.1) Load the arrest-dataset.jason file into the software** You get to see a grey mountain of data points

 x axis: years from 1981 to 2010

 z axis: age groups -9, -12, -14, -15, -16, -17, -20, -24, -29, -34, -39, -44, -49, 54, -59, -64 and 65+

 y axis: number of arrests from 0 to 159.735 arrests (the maximum is for males 21-24 years and arrested 1982 for disorderly conduct)

+Connected are arrest figures of one same year comprising all different age groups.
+The lines can be switched off by changing the chain variable's bolean value from "true" into "false" in this JASON text file.
+Since that is the default one can delete the full code line or better switch it temporarily off (comment off) by inserting the comment tag `//` at the beginning of the chain code line

+        // 	"chain" : true,

 **2.2) Load the arrest-cluster.jason file into the software** With the `select data` drop down menue you can select and deselect clusters and assign colors.
 There are sets for the 4 main arrest groups (female/male for prostitution or disorderly conduct), which are equivalent to 4 penetrating 3D surfaces and sets for all age groups and years which are like curves, when the surface cuts parallel plane slices.